atchutchi/xox-winners/README.md

 No errors were found in your stylesheet.

 #### JavaScript
+The code was tested on [jshint](https://jshint.com/) Without errors

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: